 - Designing independent studies and projects, connecting with experts in your field, and submitting your work for publication and competitions

-- Pinpointing specialize strengths and capitalizing on them, discovering interests and options for pursuing them (if you don’t already have a clear sense of them), and stretching past your limitations
+- Pinpointing special strengths and capitalizing on them, discovering interests and options for pursuing them (if you don’t already have a clear sense of them), and stretching past your limitations

-- Create your curriculum vitae (aka your resume or activity worksheet)
+- Creating your curriculum vitae (aka your resume or activity worksheet)

 - Researching schools and maximizing campus visits

 I’ve been working with Jennifer for three years now, and she has done so much more for me than merely giving me feedback on a few essays (which she does VERY well).